-- 1. The Board of Trustees may amend or supplement the budget at any time after its adoption as follows: - a.
-Technical Budget Adjustment the Authority may request the Board's approval to reallocate existing resources in the Annual Budget when the request does not increase budget authority.
-A Technical Budget Adjustment must be placed on a public meeting agenda for the Board's action by a voice vote. - b.
-Contingency and Unallocated Resources in the Annual Budget will require the Board's approval through a Technical Budget Adjustment to provide appropriation authority for those funds. - c.
-Budget Amendment after consulting with the Local Advisory Council, the Board may authorize a Budget Amendment for the current fiscal year to increase the Annual Budget appropriation authority.
+- 1. The Board of Trustees may amend or supplement the budget at any time after budget adoption as follows: - a.
+Technical Budget Adjustment the Authority may request Board approval to reallocate existing resources in the Annual Budget when the request does not increase Budget Authority.
+A Technical Budget Adjustment must be placed on a public meeting agenda for Board action by acclamation. - Contingency and Unallocated Resources in the Annual Budget require Board approval through a Technical Budget Adjustment to provide appropriation authority for those funds. - ii.
+A Technical Budget Adjustment cannot impact the Authority's Fund Balance over the life of the 5-Year Capital Plan. - Budget Amendment after consulting with the Local Advisory Council, the Board may authorize a Budget Amendment for the current fiscal year to increase the Annual Budget appropriation authority.
 A Budget Amendment will be adopted in a public meeting by resolution. - 2.
 The Executive Director may make administrative adjustments to an adopted budget without Board approval under the following circumstances: - a.
 The Executive Director may make Operating Budget adjustments within the same Mode or Executive or Chief Office. - b.
-The Executive Director may make a Capital Budget adjustment within the same respective Capital project in the approved Capital Plan. - c.
-The Executive Director may reassign existing headcount approved in the Annual Budget to another Mode, Executive or Chief Office as long there is a neutral (net zero) impact to the Annual Budget, and the Board is notified of the adjustment. - d.
-The administrative adjustments authorized in this section will not have a significant policy impact or affect budgeted year-end Fund Balances.
+The Executive Director may make a Capital Budget adjustment within the same respective capital project in the approved Capital Plan. - c.
+The Executive Director may reassign existing headcount approved in the Annual Budget to another Mode, Executive or Chief Office as long there is a neutral (net zero) impact to the Annual Budget, and the Board is notified in a public Board meeting prior to the adjustment.

-e.
-Excluding the circumstances authorized above, administrative adjustments which seek to reallocate funds across Mode, Executive and Chief Offices, or between capital projects will be brought to the Board for a Technical Budget Adjustment consideration.

-D. Lapse of Appropriation

-- 1. All unexpended or unencumbered appropriations, except capital project fund appropriations, lapse at the end of the fiscal year to the Fund Balance. - 2.
-Unexpended capital appropriations may be authorized, by project, for Capital Carryforward through a Technical Budget Adjustment approved by the Board in the following fiscal year.

-Cross References: Utah Public Transit District Act, Utah Code §17B-2a-801 et seq.; Utah Special Districts Act, Part 7, Utah Code §17B-1-701 et seq.; UTA Bylaws; Board Policy 1.3 Executive Relationships and Meetings; Board Policy 2.1 Financial Management.
+- d.
+The administrative adjustments authorized in this section will not have a significant policy impact or affect budgeted year-end Fund Balances. - e.
+Excluding the circumstances authorized above, administrative adjustments which seek to reallocate funds across Mode, Executive and Chief Offices, or between capital projects will be brought to the Board for a Technical Budget Adjustment consideration. - D. Lapse of Appropriation - 1.
+All unexpended or unencumbered appropriations, except capital project fund appropriations, lapse at the end of the fiscal year to the Fund Balance. - 2.
+Unexpended capital appropriations may be authorized, by project, for Capital Carryforward through a Technical Budget Adjustment approved by the Board in the following fiscal year. - IV.
+Cross References: Utah Public Transit District Act, Utah Code §17B-2a-801.; Utah Special Districts Act, Part 7, Utah Code §17B-1-701; UTA Bylaws; Board Policy 1.3 Executive Relationships and Meetings; Board Policy 2.1 Financial Management.

-Approved this 11th day of October 2023

-- 86F38485ACBF4D0

-Simula

-Mike Bull

-Legal Counsel

-Date of Local Advisory Council Board of Trustees Approval (Resolution Number) Action

-Consultation

-09-27-2023 R2023-10-03 New Policy

-(10-11-2023)
+Docusigned by

+Date of Local Board of Trustees Approval Action Advisory Council (Resolution Number) Consultation 09-27-2023 R2023-10-03 New Policy (10-11-2023) N/A R2025-05-03 Updates budget development process to align with (05-28-2025) SB174 (2025); adds 30-day public comment period; requires budget process SOP; provides limited option to initiate recruitment and procurement after Tentative Budget approved.